taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 ## Normalized State

 A best practice in Redux is a flat state strcuture.
-You don't want to maintain a immutable state when it is deeply nested.
-It becomes even with spread operators tedious and unreadable.
-But often you have no control over your data structure, because it comes from a backend application via its API.
+You don't want to maintain an immutable state when it is deeply nested.
+It becomes tedious and unreadable even with spread operators.
+But often you don't have control over your data structure, because it comes from a backend application via its API.
 When having a deeply nested data structure, you have two options:

 * saving it in the store as it is and postpone the problem
 * saving it as normalized data structure in the store

 You should prefer the second option.
-You only deal once with the problem and all subsequent parts in your application will be grateful for it.
+You only deal with the problem once and all subsequent parts in your application will be grateful for it.
 Let's run through one scenario to illustrate the normalization of data.
 Imagine you have a deeply nested data structure:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~